- 1 June 2016

 A coral and limestone island at the northern tip of the Leewards, the British overseas territory of Anguilla is best known as an upmarket destination for tourists and a haven for the wealthy.

-Once the home of Arawak and Carib peoples, it became an English colony after settlers arrived in 1650.
+Once the home of Arawak and Carib peoples, it became an English colony in 1650.
 Its people are of mainly African descent.

-British forces were sent and in 1971 the Anguilla Act brought the territory under British control.
-Anguilla broke away from St Kitts and Nevis and became a British overseas territory in 1980.
+In 1967, Britain created a self-governing entity encompassing Anguilla and the islands of St Kitts and Nevis to the south.
+However, Anguillians declared their secession and British forces were sent in.
+In 1971, the Anguilla Act brought the territory under British control but Anguilla broke away from St Kitts and Nevis, becoming a British overseas territory in 1980.

 Major religion Christianity

 Life expectancy 79 years (men), 81 years (women)

 Currency East Caribbean dollar